openstack/api-site/firstapp/source/getting_started.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this tutorial, you interact with your OpenStack cloud through one of the
-SDKs listed in "Choose your OpenStack SDK."
-The code snippets in this
+SDKs you have chosen in "Choose your OpenStack SDK."
+This guide assumes you
-initial version of the guide assume that you're using Libcloud.
+are familiar with running code snippets in your language of choice.

 .. only:: fog